 It is also ergonomically designed.
 Aside from being easy to maneuver, it also has controls placed in the right places.
 The grip has a rubber coating, so you won’t suffer from hand fatigue easily.

 Many customers like how they can do sanding jobs for a long time without pausing to get rid of dust.
-Its dust collection capacity is more superior than cheaper products out there, reducing all that hassle when doing sanding work.
+Its dust collection capacity is more superior to cheaper products out there, reducing all that hassle when doing sanding work.

-The variable speed feature comes handy when sanding different surfaces.
+The variable speed feature comes in handy when sanding different surfaces.
 For instance, you can easily switch to a slower speed when nearing the end.
 You can switch to any speed you prefer with just the use of an adjustment knob.